 With the right care and proper use, it should provide a (another!) lifetime of use.
 Great for décor, a conversation piece, etc.

-They getting more collectible and increasing in value too.
+The antique and vintage radios sold on Retro Radio Farm website are getting more collectible and are increasing in value too.
 Besides, everyone already has an fancy stereo, iPod or MP3 player!